 Lake Minnewanka is a stunning fjord like lake.
-It’s almost 24 kilometres long and it’s deep – 142 m deep, making it the largest and deepest lake in Banff National Park.
+It’s almost 24 km long and it’s deep – 142 m deep, making it the largest and deepest lake in Banff National Park.
 It hasn’t always been this way.
 Years ago dams were built and in fact Minnewanka Landing, once a thriving resort town, is now under the lake.

+Lake Minnewanka is a wildly popular place – but don’t let that put you off, especially in shoulder season when the number of tourists isn’t anywhere near summer time highs.
 Many people will opt for a boat tour, and many are happy to just enjoy a picnic by the lake.
 And if you’re a hiker, chances are you’ll lose the crowds after the first few kilometres.

 Side hike on the Stewart Canyon Trail

 We hiked the first 1.5 km to a substantial bridge over Stewart Canyon.
 This is the point we saw a number of people turn back.
 It’s a pretty view of the Cascade River from the bridge.